6DammK9/nai-anime-pure-negative-prompt/README.md

 |0.6 to 0.75|~~Don't abuse OK?~~|
 |>0.75|**1.0 inclued**.
 You may get human or objects with sceneary, ~~but sometimes malformed~~.
 Recommend to enlarge the area above 1.0|

-### Bizzare result ###
+### ~~Bizzare result~~ Fusion with SD prompts ###

-- Looks like the "random stuffs" may refers to images in resnet / captcha.
-At least they really looks like something.
+- ~~Looks like the "random stuffs" may refers to images in resnet / captcha.
+At least they really looks like something.~~ It is SD's LAION dataset.
-- Converting them into postive prompts may favour for the AI, and useful to stablelize the result:
+- ~~Converting them into postive prompts may favour for the AI, and useful to stablelize the result:~~ These are actually keywords in LAION.

 ```
 car